 What’s more wonderful than a sweet, yummy liquid treat to enjoy in this tropical country?
 The desserts below will satisfy any person on this planet!

-Instead of regular vegetables, this salad is made with fruit.
-Filipino fruit salad is actually a kind of fruit cocktail, which contains a considerable amount of liquid.
-You only need a handful of ingredients and 15 minutes to get this treat done.
+Instead of regular vegetables, this salad is made with an array of fruit from the Philippines.
+Filipino fruit salad is a kind of fruit cocktail with a considerable amount of liquid.
+You only need a handful of ingredients and 15 minutes to create this delectable dish.

 Simple as it may sound, Filipino fruit salad is ridiculously delicious!
 The tender taste of young coconut’ meat pairs perfectly with condensed milk and mixed seasonal fruits.
 Once you have dug in, you will be very likely to crave for another glass of this fantastic dessert.